Motorcycle engine: Other types

 Wankel engines produce high power outputs for their size and weight, and several attempts were made to produce Wankel powered motorcycles in the 1970s.
 Yamaha and Kawasaki exhibited Wankel-powered motorcycles in 1972, but neither company manufactured one.
 German manufacturer Hercules, a member of the Sachs-controlled Zweirad Union, produced their single-rotor W2000 from 1974 to 1977.
 Suzuki produced their single-rotor RE5 from 1975 to 1976.
 Van Veen built 38 OCR1000 motorcycles with twin-rotor Comotor engines between 1978 and 1981.

 BSA experimented with Wankel engines before they ended production in the 1970s.
 These experiments later led to Wankel-engined Norton motorcycles in the 1980s and 1990s, including the Classic, the Commander, the fleet-only Interpol 2, and the F1.
 Steve Hislop won the 1992 Senior TT on a Wankel-powered Norton.

-Curved Cylinder

-The four-stroke crank-rocker engine with a curve cylinder was also invented to study its efficiency.
-The novel design of that engine reduced the number of parts and was expected to enhance the overall efficiency.